bundhevikas4/Safetrack-Privacy-Policy/README.md

-# Safetrack-Privacy-Policy
-Safetrack Privacy Policy
-✅ SafeTrack – Privacy Policy (Full Document)
+✅ SafeTrack – Privacy Policy

 Privacy Policy for SafeTrack
-Last Updated: [replace date]
+Last Updated: 25/11/2025

 SafeTrack (“we”, “our”, “us”) is committed to protecting the privacy of parents and children who use our application.
 This Privacy Policy explains how we collect, use, store, and protect your data when you use the SafeTrack child monitoring app and its related services.